jacobdeichert/svelvet/README.md

 * No config required
 * Integrate directly with snowpack for an optimal experience
 * Instant dev watch & rebuild cycle
-* Near-instant optimized tree-shaken production builds
+* Fast production builds that are optimized & tree-shaken
 * Keep your `node_modules` super light
 * Only support [browsers that work with esm][browser_esm]
 * Only support standard esm imports (no css/image/custom-loader-like imports)